Using Content Security Policy (CSP) to secure web applications

 </button>

-To refactor this to a modern and CSP-compliant style, put the script in a separate file and use HTML purely declaratively, so something like:
+To refactor this to a modern and also CSP-compliant coding style, you should put the script in a separate file and use HTML purely declaratively.
+The two files would separate the declarative HTML:

 <!-- buttonexample.html -->